ANSWER AND DISCUSSION

 FIND: a length, d

-units and dimensions table in the Units section of Chemtutor.
+units and dimensions table in the Units section of Lessons.

 The symbol "d" is used for distance because the rate equation uses that.